Channel Adoption Pathways and Post-Adoption Behavior: Introduction

-Online shopping has been growing in popularity over the last two decades, with the proliferation of computers and smartphones.
-In response, many grocery and retail stores like Walmart, Target, Costco, etc., which earlier only operated physical retail stores, now sell their products through both physical stores and e-commerce channels such as websites and mobile apps.
-Given the size of the retail industry and the growth of digital channels (especially the acceleration of the adoption of online shopping during the COVID-19 pandemic), quantifying the effect of the adoption of digital shopping channels is important for managers and firms \citep{goyal_2023,bloomberg_2020}.
+Online shopping has grown rapidly over the last two decades with the proliferation of computers and smartphones.
+In response, many grocery and retail chains (e.g., Walmart, Target, Costco), which were historically brick-and-mortar only, now also sell through websites and mobile apps.
+For traditional retailers, a central question is not only whether online adoption increases consumer value, but also whether consumers who adopt online shopping through different pathways are equally valuable afterward. \citep{goyal_2023, bloomberg_2020}.